gharams19/PopMatch/Sprint_Plan3.md

 Continue working on the lobby view controller by researching how to know how many users are in a specific view controller, have the matching process happen in the lobby view and have the lobby view controller stay until a match is found, in which case the match view controller will appear next.

 **Gharam Alsaedi** -
 Will use Firebase Analytics' to get currently active users and connect their info to the matching UI.
 I will also implement the matching algorithm to check if the other user accepted or rejected the call and moved to the relative screens.
 Find a way to keep track of rejected matches such that they dont show up again in current setting.
-Will also setup firestore and add necessary user info.

 **Ma Eint Poe** -